-- d.
-Upon mutual agreement between the Fire Chief and the employee, the employee may receive compensatory time off equal to time and one-half (1-1/2) all hours worked. - Additional positions may be assigned to any shift arrangement prescribed by the City, however, once established, such schedules shall not be subject to change except as agreed by the parties. - a.
-Should the need for such special shift schedule decrease, the Fire Chief may transfer employees to the "normal" Monday through Friday schedule. - C. Paid leave shall not count as hours worked for the purposes of calculating FLSA overtime. - D. Inter/Intra Shift Trades of Personnel - Trades will be acceptable if the person trading has the same qualifications as the person she/he is relieving from duty.
-If a person is certified for the position for which she/he is trading for, then she/he will be allowed to trade.
+- a.
+When such changes in the employee's normally scheduled hours result in more than forty (40) hours worked, those extra hours worked will be at time and one-half (1-1/2). - b.
+Management shall attempt to provide twenty-four (24) hour notice of schedule changes.
+If twenty-four (24) hour notice is not given for schedule changes outside the normally scheduled hours, such changed work hours will be compensated at time and one-half (1-1/2). - c.
+This shall not apply to overtime and callback as described in paragraph G below. - d.
+Upon mutual agreement between the Fire Chief and the employee, the employee may receive compensatory time off equal to time and one-half (1-1/2) all hours worked. - 2.
+Additional positions may be assigned to any shift arrangement prescribed by the City, however, once established, such schedules shall not be subject to change except as agreed by the parties. - a.
+Should the need for such special shift schedule decrease, the Fire Chief may transfer employees to the "normal" Monday through Friday schedule. - C. Paid leave shall not count as hours worked for the purposes of calculating FLSA overtime. - D. Inter/Intra Shift Trades of Personnel - 1.
+Trades will be acceptable if the person trading has the same qualifications as the person she/he is relieving from duty.
+If a person is certified for the position for which they are trading for, then they will be allowed to trade.
 The City will not incur any expense for trades. - 2.
-Trades on overtime will be limited to six (6) hours for a 24 hour shift. - 3.
-No trades will be allowed on overtime for partial routine overtime callback unless approved by the Fire Chief or his/her designate. - E. Any changes in the general department work schedule, as described in A. and B. above, shall be an appropriate subject for negotiations.
+Trades on overtime will be limited to six (6) hours for a twenty-four (24-hour) shift. - 3.
+No trades will be allowed on overtime for partial routine overtime callback unless approved by the Fire Chief or their designee. - E. Any changes in the general department work schedule, as described in Sections A. and B. above, shall be an appropriate subject for negotiations.
 Any schedule changed outside of the regular contract negotiations must be by mutual agreement of the City and Local #900. - F. This Article shall not be interpreted as a guarantee of a minimum or maximum number of hours per week or year under conditions which, in the judgment of Management, are necessary for the operation of the Department and preservation of public safety. - G. Nothing in this Article XVII.
 Workweek, shall be interpreted to prevent the Fire Chief from altering, changing, or modifying individual employee work schedules.
-Such alterations, modifications, or changes to individual work schedules shall not exceed nine (9) months. - H. Personnel returned to duty or called back, or who may be required to work over their normal workday, will be compensated at the rate of time and one-half (1 1⁄2) their regular contract hourly rate. - I. Fire Department personnel shall receive one hundred twenty-five dollars (\$125) per pay period, in addition to their regular salary, as set forth in Article XIX.
+Such alterations, modifications, or changes to individual work schedules shall not exceed nine (9) months. - H. Personnel returned to duty or called back, or who may be required to work over their normal workday, will be compensated at the rate of time and one-half (1-1/2) their regular contract hourly rate.

+I. Fire Department personnel shall receive one hundred twenty-five dollars (\$125) per pay period, in addition to their regular salary, as set forth in Article XIX.
 Wages, for carrying a department pager and making themselves immediately available for call back and overtime duty, as required by the Fire Chief.